fallen-icarus/cardano-loans/README.md

 secondary market.
 It is possible to update the addresses for multiple loans in a single transaction as long as the lender controls all of the required Key NFTs.

+At a high-level, updating the address involves moving the Key NFT to the new address that will be used for the lender address, and evolving the Active UTxO to update its datum.

-To update a lender address, all of the following must be true:
+At a low-level, all of the following must be true:

 - The Active UTxO the update is for must have an `ActiveDatum`.
 - The Active UTxO the update is for must be spent using the `UpdateLenderAddress` redeemer, and the